tektronix/tm_devices/docs/advanced/signal_generators.md

 ##### Sequential, Blocking and Overlapping Commands:

-The AWG70K also supports the [Sequential, Blocking and Overlapping commands](#awg5200) mentioned in the AWG5200 section.
+The AWG70K also supports the [Sequential, Blocking, and Overlapping commands](#awg5200) mentioned in the AWG5200 section.